zacstewart/zacstewart.github.io/_posts/2019-06-18-making-a-phone-part-3-going-32-bit.md

 title: "Making a Phone Part 3: Going 32-bit"
 date: "2019-06-18 02:30:25"
 excerpt: |
   Naturally, the next function is answering incoming calls.
 One way to do that (aka the wrong way) is to poll the cellular module to ask it what its call status is.
-The microcontroller communicates with the FONA via a serial interface, so doing that every tick of the loop function (16 Mhz) is very chatty.
+The microcontroller communicates with the FONA via a serial interface, so doing that every tick of the loop function (16 MHz) is very chatty.
 image: /images/making-a-phone-part-3-going-32-bit.jpg
 tags:
   - hardware